 - Is The Alliance Clinic staffed by Physicians?

-- Melina Kambitsi: Yes, ProactiveMD and The Alliance have made the commitment to bring in a Physician to staff the first clinic we will be offering, Proactive MD Connected Care by The Alliance in Sun Prairie.
+- Melina Kambitsi: Yes, The Alliance has made the commitment to bring in a Physician to staff the first clinic we will be offering.
 Going back to what Dr. Usher & Dr. Patel said, it’s a strategic decision.
 We absolutely believe in the middle-level provider offering services, and the Nurse Practitioner and the Physician Assistant as leads at clinics.
 Because this is the first for The Alliance, our clinic will be staffed by a Physician.

 - Do most of your Employers in DPC models cover only those in their plan, or do they cover their entire employee population?
 Is making it free critical for maximizing utilization?